Ohtani wins pitching debut, leads Angels over A's 7-4 - WDEF

 AP Photo/Ben Margot

-The two-way star from Japan took the mound three days after he was the designated hitter in the opener.
-Reaching the upper 90s mph with his fastball and showing a nifty splitter, Ohtani struck out six and retired 14 of his final 15 batters.
+Reaching the upper 90s (mph) with his fastball and keeping the A’s guessing with a nifty splitter, Ohtani struck out six and retired 14 of his final 15 batters.

-Ohtani didn’t hit while pitching.
-Albert Pujols was the DH and went 0 for 5.
+He didn’t hit while pitching, as Albert Pujols was the DH and went 0 for 5.

 Ohtani (1-0) pounded his glove following a 1-2-3 shutdown fifth.
 He walked one, and the only damage against him came on Matt Chapman’s three-run homer in the second.